 1. Freelance Writing is Super Profitable

 The great thing about freelance writing, or any service-based business, is that you have minimal overheads.

-Yes, I had to get rid of my crappy laptop from my time at university that was six years old and invest in a new one.
-I also had to buy a new desk and chair to work on, develop a website and create business cards, but I’ve done all that now within a six-month period.
+Yes, I had to get rid of my crappy, six-year-old laptop from my time at university and invest in a new one.
+I also had to buy a new desk and chair to work on, develop a website and create business cards.

 Needless to say, freelance writing for a living takes a lot of dedication, determination and hard work, but it’s a rewarding business both emotionally and financially.
 And that’s a win, win situation if you ask me.

 2. High-Paying Clients Can Be Difficult to Find

 One of the most important lessons you’ll learn as a new freelance writer is to know your worth.
 Don’t waste your time on freelance marketplaces writing 500 words for $5 when you could be writing the same amount of words for a much more reasonable $75.

 Sure, websites such as Upwork and Freelancer can be useful.
 They’re a good resource for finding clients and building an initial portfolio, especially when you’re brand new to freelance writing.